 Appearance & Varieties

-Giant Angora Rabbits have an oval-shaped head, with broad foreheads and narrow muzzles.
+Giant Angora Rabbits have oval-shaped heads, with broad foreheads and narrow muzzles.
 Their ears should be lightly fringed, with tassels of hair at the tips.
 They will also have head trimmings of fur across their foreheads and cheeks.
 Does will often have fewer head trimmings than bucks.

 The only color accepted by ARBA for the Giant Angora Rabbit is white with ruby-colored eyes.
 Some breeders are working on developing a black Giant Angora Rabbit, but this color has not yet been accepted by ARBA.